 Below are the steps I’ve taken to troubleshoot the problem which will hopefully help you to get your connected smart home devices back up and running.
 The steps progress from initial simple solutions to more complex reasons why the device will not respond.

-Note: This article tackles scenarios where Alexa is successfully answering your voice commands, however the connected smart device (such as a Philips Hue Light Bulb, a Kasa Smart Plug, a Roomba Robot Vacuum etc.) is not responding to Alexa.
+Note: This article tackles scenarios where the Alexa device is unresponsive and is successfully answering your voice commands, however the connected smart device (such as a Philips Hue Light Bulb, a Kasa Smart Plug, a Roomba Robot Vacuum, etc.) is not responding to Alexa.

-If your actual Alexa device, such as an Echo speaker or display, is not answering you, check out our other troubleshooting guide here.
+If your actual Alexa device, such as an Echo speaker or display, is not answering you, check out my other troubleshooting guide here.

 First things, first … make sure the device is plugged in!
 Sounds ridiculous, but you won’t believe how common a mistake this actually is.
 If you live with other people, it’s quite possible that a family member unplugged the device by accident.
 You could’ve done it yourself and just forgotten about it!

 When dealing with smart light bulbs this is a more frustrating problem.
 If someone turns the light switch off, no power is getting to the bulb.
 As a result, Alexa can’t control the device as the smart bulb needs constant power.